Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Takes up a large footprint under your desk

 You will instinctively hook your heel over the back ridge or massage your arches on the center teardrop.
-The flaw?
 Because it’s a 3D landscape, you cannot roll an office chair over it—you must kick it aside every time you sit.

 Verdict